daniel-bvm/mcp-agent-template/README.md

 ....
 ```

-3. when everything is ready, update the `requirements.txt`, make sure all needed dependencies are included, and use pack.sh to zip it (`bash pack.sh`).
+3. when everything is ready, update the `requirements.txt`, make sure all needed dependencies are included.
+Then, use pack.sh to zip the source code (`bash pack.sh`).
 Finally, submit the output file `mcp-agent.zip` to create (or update) the agent.